Reduce Fertiliser Costs and Utilise What you’ve Got…

 Slurry tankers and drag hose systems fitted with low pressure applicators like a RainWaveTM have reduced volitisation and wind drift compared with most irrigators, and they also allow for better control over where the effluent is spread.
 This means more of the effluent is making it to the ground for nutrient absorption, and you’re able to spread into irregular shaped paddocks and closer to waterways than the typical irrigation system would allow.

-Read more on the benefits of spreading effluent here… or talk to one of our experts.
+Read more on the benefits of spreading effluent here… or chat to one of our experts about how to reduce your fertiliser costs.

 More Blogs